djds23/github-notif-helper/README.md

 $ gulp
 ```

-From here you can load the `dist/` directory into chrome as an unpacked extension.
+From here you can load the `dev/` directory into chrome as an unpacked extension.
+This build will provide you with source maps for the minified code.

 As you edit the files in `src/`, run gulp to build the code and reload the extension to see your changes.

 [Credit for the icon goes to Designmodo](https://www.iconfinder.com/icons/103184/check_checkmark_ok_yes_icon)